 Safety in Myanmar

-Travel Insurance in Myanmar
+Travel Insurance for Myanmar Trip

 Make sure to get good travel insurance before visiting Myanmar.
 In case of an emergency, you will be taken to one of the few private clinics which are quite expensive.
 It’s better to travel with peace of mind.
 Just fill in the details to get your quote!

-2 Weeks in Myanmar – The Itinerary
+2 Week Myanmar Itinerary

 Yangon – 2 Days

 Yangon is a great place to start your 2 weeks in Myanmar itinerary at.
-Contrary to what many say, there is some great food to be found in Yangon and Burmese cuisine is not as bland as it is painted.
+Contrary to what many say, there are some great street foods to be found in Yangon and Burmese cuisine is not as bland as it is painted.
 Make sure to drop your bags at the hotel and go explore the city.
 Depending on what time you arrive in Yangon make sure to do these things in Yangon on the day of your arrival and the next day before heading to the night bus to Bagan:

 Visit Sule Pagoda